Review 19 min read

 Grammarly FAQ

 What is Grammarly?
 Grammarly is an AI writing assistant that checks grammar, spelling, punctuation, clarity, tone, and style in real-time.
 It works as a browser extension, desktop app, and mobile keyboard across virtually every text input.
-30+ million daily active users.
+30 million+ daily active users use it.

 Does Grammarly help with SEO?
 No. Grammarly has zero SEO features.
-It doesn’t research keywords, analyze competitors, optimize content for search, score content against SERP data, or publish to your website.
+It does not research keywords, analyze competitors, optimize content for search, score content against SERP data, or publish to your website.
 It improves writing quality only.
+For SEO, consider theStacc instead.

 Is Grammarly worth it in 2026?
-For writing quality: yes — the free plan alone is valuable, and Premium at $12/month annual is fair.
-For SEO: no — you need a completely different set of tools.
+For writing quality: yes.
+The free plan alone is valuable, and Premium at $12 per month annual is fair.
+For SEO: no. You need a completely different set of tools.

 What are the best Grammarly alternatives for SEO?
-Grammarly doesn’t do SEO, so alternatives depend on your need.
-For content optimization: Surfer SEO ($119/mo), Clearscope ($129/mo).
-For done-for-you SEO content: theStacc ($99/mo, 30 articles auto-published).
+Grammarly does not do SEO, so alternatives depend on your need.
+For content optimization: Surfer SEO ($119 per month), Clearscope ($129 per month).
+For done-for-you SEO content: theStacc ($99 per month, 30 articles auto-published).

 Can Grammarly replace a human editor?
 For grammar, spelling, and basic clarity: partially.
-For substantive editing (structure, argument, voice, SEO optimization): no. Grammarly catches surface-level issues.
-A human editor improves content quality at a deeper level.
+For substantive editing including structure, argument, voice, and SEO optimization: no. Grammarly catches surface-level issues.
+A human editor or theStacc improves content quality at a deeper level.

 Does Grammarly work with WordPress?
 The browser extension works inside the WordPress text editor, checking grammar and spelling as you type.
 It does not publish content, optimize for SEO, or manage your WordPress site.